Cyber Monday

 TL;DR: What is Cyber Monday?

-Cyber Monday the Monday after Thanksgiving, known for online shopping deals and one of the biggest ecommerce sales days of the year.
+Cyber Monday is the Monday after Thanksgiving, known for significant online shopping deals.
+It consistently ranks as one of the largest e-commerce sales days of the year.

 What is Cyber Monday?